ckids-datafirst/website/content/projects/2022-Fall/701/index.md

   \ of PMR is to increase the public trust and legitimacy of law enforcement officers\
   \ serving the community while also helping departments hire the best possible candidates.\
   \ The PMR is continually populated with all instances of police misconduct anywhere\
-  \ in the United States. \n\nCurrently, data entries are manually identified, discovered\
+  \ in the United States.\r\n\r\nCurrently, data entries are manually identified,\
-  \ and registered using public, open-sourced information, mostly news articles on\
+  \ discovered and registered using public, open-sourced information, mostly news\
-  \ the web, which critically limits its data collection process.
-Thus, this project\
+  \ articles on the web, which critically limits its data collection process.
+Thus,\
-  \ aims at automating the discovery of such data with an efficient identification\
+  \ this project aims at automating the discovery of such data with an efficient identification\
   \ mechanism.
 Working with the Price School of Policy, we will implement an automatic\
   \ identification mechanism to effectively search police misconduct articles utilizing\
   \ web crawling/scarping and natural language processing."